 Many people developed some types of upper respiratory symptoms when they fail to function properly as a result of unresolved cold and allergies or irritants from environment pollution.

-Unfortunately sinus infection is one of common conditions.
+Unfortunately, sinus infection is one of the most common conditions.

 What is it?

 Infection can be viral or bacterial.
-How do you differential the two?
+How do you differentiate the two?